bartificer/programming-by-stealth/docs/pbs51.md

 We’ve modelled the abstract concept of Cellular Automata with three prototypes — one to represent a CA as a whole (`bartificer.ca.Automaton`), one to represent a single cell (`bartificer.ca.Cell`), and one to represent a cell state (`bartificer.ca.State`).
 Every Automaton contains a grid of Cells, and every Cell has a current State.

-Within the Automaton prototype we store the set of rules for calculating the next state of each cell as a reference to a function, and we refer to it as the _step function_.
+Within the Automaton prototype, we store the set of rules for calculating the next state of each cell as a reference to a function.
+We refer to it as the _step function_.

-We also store the set of rules for displaying a state as a reference to a function, and we refer to that as the _render function_.
+We also store the set of rules for displaying a state as a reference to a function.
+We refer to that as the _render function_.

 As things stand at the start of the challenge, we do not store the set of allowed states at all, and since we don’t even store it, we definitely can’t enforce it.
 That’s the problem the challenge asked you to solve.